MoritzB90/PyRID/README.md

    conda install h5py
    ```

-To run your PyRID python scripts you can use, e.g., Spyder or Jupyter Lab, which both come with the Anaconda distribution.
+To run your PyRID Python scripts you can use, e.g., Spyder or Jupyter Lab, which both come with the Anaconda distribution.